Dronzer2code/ShoppingList_APK/README.md

 2. Optional: If you want to build from source, you'll need:

-3.Android Studio installed
+3. Android Studio installed

-4.Java Development Kit (JDK)
+4. Java Development Kit (JDK)

 Installation (for End Users)
 Download the APK: